meuniv/yamldoc/docs/General Purpose.rst

 Installation
 ------------
 There is no installation needed as this is a simply Python script.
+It can be downloaded from :ref:`download-label`.

 Just make sure to have:

-1. A working  :math:`\textrm{\LaTeX}` environment in place
+1. A working LaTeX environment in place
 2. Python installed

 ..
 Note:: If you wish to use specific LaTeX packages in your mathematical formulas, you will need to edit the python script directly.
 There is work in progress to make this process simpler.